emberjs/website/source/blog/2018-12-14-the-ember-times-issue-77.md

 Salut Emberistas! 🐹

-This week **boolean component arguments** 0️⃣1️⃣ are in for an **RFC**, learn more about component patterns 📚🧐, Ember 3.6 released 🚀...
+This week boolean component arguments 0️⃣1️⃣ are in for an RFC, learn more about component patterns 📚🧐, Ember 3.6 released 🚀, and the EmberConf speakers have been announced! 👏

 ---